 - As the beans begin to dry, they’re referred to as “Parchment.”
 Parchment is actually an outer layer of the bean similar to the “skin” on peanuts;

 - Every day we agitate the beans by hand to achieve even drying;

-- Our parchment is dried by sun and wind in our greenhouse until it reaches15-16% moisture content.
+- Our parchment is dried by sun and breeze in our greenhouse until it reaches 15-16% moisture content.
 (This is as low as we can go naturally, in an environment that gets 150-200 inches of rain per year); and

 - The parchment is then dried further (ideally to12-13% moisture content) using our mechanical dryer, then double bagged in airtight “Grain Pro” bags which are then placed in burlap bags for storage, awaiting your order.

-It’s a lot to read through so if you want to see how it’s done, go to our YouTube channel, Hog Heaven Coffee farm.
+If you want to see some of our process in action, go to our YouTube channel, Hog Heaven Coffee farm.